Shou75/kickstarter-analysis/README.md

 ## Parent Category Outcomes
 ![Parent_Category_Outcome](~/Desktop/to/Parent_Category_Outcome.png)
 ### Recommendation
-In order to achieve a successful campaign you want to reduce the cost of your play to below 4,000 GBP since half of a successful campaign goal is less than 2,000 GBP with the average amount pledge is around 1,000 GBP.
+In order to achieve a successful campaign you want to reduce the cost of your play to below 4,000 GBP.
+Half of the sucessful campaigns had goals of less than 2,000 GBP with backers pledging an average amount of 1,000 GBP.